 - In Suikoden V, the Lordlake uprising turns out to have been manipulated by Lord Barrows so he could distract the royal family long enough to steal the Dawn Rune.

 - The Knights of Jove conspirators in Girl Genius claim they are trying to reinstate the rightful Storm King for the sake of Europa.
-Really they're just a bunch of scheming nobles who resent Baron Wulfenbach.
+Really they're just a bunch of scheming nobles who resent Baron Wulfenbach (some of whom happen to think they'd personally make a great new Storm King)

 - In Champion of Katara, "Clancy the Darned" started a war between Katara and Dogonia, claiming a populist uprising along with general chaos.